filczek/laravel-ddd-cqrs-clean-agnostic/README.md

 ### Domain (Business Logic & Rules)

-This is the heart of our application, where the business logic and rules are defined.
+This is the heart of the application, where the business logic and rules are defined.
 The Domain layer contains:

 - **Entities/Aggregates**: Objects that represent the business domain, such as a User or an Order.
 - **Value Objects**: Immutable objects that have a set of values, such as an Address or a Money object.